Self-care in Addiction Recovery

 Addiction Prevention Camps

-Addiction prevention camps teach youth to avoid substance use through fun, evidence-based activities.
-They face access, stigma, and ethical concerns.
-Support from families and diverse funding strengthens impact.
-Empowering Youth: The Role of Addiction Prevention Summer Camps Addiction prevention summer camps for young people are specialized programs that educate, engage, and empower youth to make … Read more
+Addiction prevention camps teach youth to avoid substance use through engaging, evidence-based activities that build resilience and healthy coping skills.
+While effective, these programs face access, funding, stigma, and ethical challenges.
+Family involvement and diverse funding help strengthen their impact and reach.
+Empowering Youth: The Role of Addiction Prevention Summer Camps Addiction prevention summer camps … Read more

 CBOs in Addiction Recovery

-Community-Based Organizations (CBOs) are essential in addiction recovery, offering services like food, housing, job training, and peer support.
-They are especially important in underserved areas and are funded through government grants, donations, and partnerships.
+Community-Based Organizations (CBOs) are essential to addiction recovery, offering services such as food, housing, job training, and peer support.
+They are necessary in underserved areas and are funded through government grants, donations, and partnerships.
 Individuals can access help through walk-ins or referrals, while families support recovery by joining support groups and helping with intake.
 CBOs … Read more

 Opvee (nalmefene) opioid antidote